Tryzan Caps; Tryzan Tabs

 You must also tell your doctor if you:

-If you have not told your doctor about any of the above, tell him/her before you start taking Tryzan Tabs.
+If you have not told your doctor about any of the above, tell him/her before you start taking Tryzan.

-These medicines may be affected by Tryzan Tabs, or may affect how well it works.
-You may need to use different amounts of your medicine, or you may need to take different medicines.
-Your doctor or pharmacist have more information on medicines to be careful with or avoid while taking Tryzan Tabs.
+Some medicines may be affected by Tryzan or may affect how well it works.
+These include:

+If you are not sure whether you are taking any of these medicines, check with your doctor or pharmacist.
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking Tryzan.

 Follow all directions given to you by your doctor and pharmacist carefully.
 They may differ from the information contained in this leaflet.

-Your doctor or pharmacist will tell you how many tablets or capsules you will need to take each day.
-This depends on your condition and whether or not you are taking any other medicines.
+Your doctor will tell you how much Tryzan you need to take each day.

-Take Tryzan Tabs only when prescribed by your doctor.
-Your doctor will select a dose when they prescribe Tryzan Tabs for you.
+Your doctor will select a dose when they prescribe Tryzan for you.
 Some patients may need a lower starting dose.
-The usual dose of Tryzan Tabs is:
+The usual dose of Tryzan is:

-It does not matter if you take Tryzan Tabs before or after food.
+It does not matter if you take your medicine before or after meals.